 In case you merely make use only of the anchor text “Free MOT Check” in your website, then search engines like Google can perceive it as a sign of exploitation.

 You must make use of varied anchor text, as mentioned earlier, using similar anchor text like “This Month Only Get An MOT Check Free”.

 Just mix it up a bit or use similes, etc.

-Using anchor text for back-links to your website is a different kettle of fish entirely and I have a post about best practices for that as well.
+Using anchor text for external back-links back to your website is a different kettle of fish entirely and I have a post about best practices for that as well.